Covoex/RCP/README.md

 Rock-paper-scissors game made with java.

 ## Installation
-In the project directory, you can run the project by
+In the project directory, you can run the program by

-On Mac & Linu
+On Mac & Linux
 ```
 ./gradlew run
 ```